Fars province: Climate and wildlife

 Arjan Meadow 22 km2 and Lake Parishan 40 km2 are designated Wetlands of International Importance under the Ramsar convention.

 Economy

-Agriculture is of great importance in Fars.
+Agriculture is of great importance in Pars.
 The major products include cereal (wheat and barley), citrus fruits, dates, sugar beets and cotton.
-Fars has major petrochemical facilities, along with an oil refinery, a factory for producing tires, a large electronics industry, and a sugar mill.
+Pars has major petrochemical facilities, along with an oil refinery, a factory for producing tires, a large electronics industry, and a sugar mill.
 Tourism is also a large industry in the province.
 UNESCO has designated an area in the province, called Arzhan (known as Dasht e Arjan) as a biosphere reserve.
-Shiraz, provincial capital of Fars, is the namesake of Shirazi wine.
+Shiraz, provincial capital of Pars, is the namesake of Shirazi wine.
 A large number of wine factories existed in the city.

 Transportation

 Shiraz Airport is the main international airport of the province and the second in the country.
 The cities of Jahrom, Lar and Lamerd also have airports linking them with Shiraz and Tehran and nearby Persian Gulf countries such as the UAE and Bahrain.
 Shiraz is along the main route from Tehran to southern Iran.